unixunion/py-solace-provision/README.md

 Example:

-    ./pysolpro.py config --get_msg_vpn_queues --msg_vpn_name default --where "queueName==B*"
+    ./pysolpro.py config get_msg_vpn_queues --msg_vpn_name default --where "queueName==B*"

 ### Changing the state of something

-You can override any key in the yaml with the --override arg.
-Case sensitive.
+Changes are sent to the appliance using the Yaml files, but with some additional arguments to identify the object to update.
+For instance when creating an object initially, it is often enough to ship send the yaml body only, but when updating, you need to name the object you are updating.
+Overrides can also be used to alter some yaml attributes before sending them to the appliance.

     python pysolpro.py config update_dmr_cluster \
         --dmr_cluster_name mydmr \